 6. Cabernet Sauvignon Vinegar

-- Flavor Profile: A robust and full-bodied vinegar, reflecting the characteristics of the Cabernet Sauvignon grape, with notes of dark fruit and a firm acidity.
+- Flavour Profile: A robust and full-bodied vinegar, reflecting the characteristics of the Cabernet Sauvignon grape, with notes of dark fruit and a firm acidity.

-- Culinary Uses: Excellent for hearty marinades for beef or lamb, rich gravies, reductions, and dressings for strong-flavored greens like arugula or mustard greens.
+- Culinary Uses: Excellent for hearty marinades for beef or lamb, rich gravies, reductions, and dressings for flavoured greens like arugula or mustard greens.

 7. Chardonnay Vinegar